Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   targeted for HDFS, therefore POSIX semantics in a few key areas has been traded to increase data throughput rates.

 - Large data set.
-Tuned to support large files. high aggregate data bandwidth and scale to hundreds of nodes in a single cluster.
+Tuned to support large files (大文件指的是: 10^3 MB, GB, TB 量级的文件).  high aggregate data bandwidth and scale to hundreds of nodes in a single cluster.
 It should support tens of millions of files in a single instance.

 - simple conherency model, write-once-read-many access model.
-A file once created, written, and closed need not be changed except for appends and truncates.
+In this access model, a file once created, written, and closed need not be changed except for appends and truncates.
 This assumption simplifies data coherency issues and enables high throughput data access.

+  After a dataset is written to HDFS, various analyses are performed on that dataset over time.
+Each analysis will involve a large proportion of the dataset.
+So the time to read the whole dataset is more important than the latency in reading one record.

 - It is often better to migrate the computation closer to where the data is located rather than moving the data to where the application is running.